Stuycs-K/project03-final-09-liuj-pangr/DEVLOG.md

 ### 2025-01-08 - Brief description
 Pair programmed main tournament loop and then did some testing with select

+### 2025-01-09 - Brief description
+Started working on transitioning to signal

+### 2025-01-12 - Brief description
+Continued working on signal transition

 ## Steven Luo

 ### 2025-01-07 - Joined Group